asdf2727/hugeint/README.md

 ### Efficiency

+- unlike other public implementations, numbers are stored in base 2^32 via two's complement for speed of computation
 - quick computation until 100000s of digits, but no hard limit exists.
-- all numbers are stored in base 2^32 via two's complement for speed of computation
 - small asymptotic complexity algorithms such as Karatsuba's algorithm

 # Usage